Further sources of support and information

 The Charlie Waller Institute

 You can also find out about the courses run by the Charlie Waller Institute at the University of Reading.
 Please visit our website for further details about our programme of training events.

-If you’re interested in finding more about the Psychology Department, or the University as a whole you can find more information on our website or you can come visit us.
-Our next Open Days are on Friday 21 June and Saturday 22 June.
+If you’re interested in finding more about the Psychology Department, or the University as a whole you can find more information on our website or or you can find out further information about the University as a whole here.